 You GUYS, I finally did it!

 So began my endless quest to re-create that OMG moment.
-I have scoured the internet looking at all sorts of ranchero sauce recipes, but they were either way too complicated or just looked like too much of a basic tomato sauce compared to how I remember it tasting.
+I have searched the internet looking at all sorts of ranchero sauce recipes only to come up empty handed.
+I couldn’t find one that reminded me of the sauce I remembered.

 After much trial and error, I am so happy to say, I finally did it!
 I’ve created a sauce that that is good enough to say OMG.

 The base of this sauce is made with a rehydrated dried poblano pepper (also called ancho chilies).
 I started using dried poblanos in cooking a few years ago when I found this recipe for Portuguese Chicken (you should try it, it’s amazing).
-It quickly became a household favorite and since then I have kept dried poblanos on hand and have started incorporating them into other dishes.
+It quickly became a household favorite.
+Since then, I try to keep dried poblanos on hand.
+I have even started incorporating them in other dishes, like this sauce.

-This huevos rancheros is the perfect easy brunch on a lazy weekend morning or the perfect breakfast for dinner kind of night.
+This huevos rancheros is the perfect easy brunch on a lazy weekend.
+Or if you like breakfast for dinner like me, its great for that too!
 Either way, you can’t go wrong!

 - 1 Ancho chili